Medical Malpractice Lawyer

 Compensation in Medical Malpractice Cases

-Victims of medical malpractice may be entitled to compensation for various damages.
+Victims of medical malpractice may be entitled to compensation for both economic damages and non economic damages.
 Here are some of the types of compensation a successful medical malpractice lawsuit can recover:

-- Medical Expenses: This includes all costs for medical care related to the malpractice.
-This covers surgeries, hospital stays, physical therapy, and future medical needs.
+• Medical Expenses: This includes all costs for medical care related to the malpractice.
+This covers surgeries, hospital stays, physical therapy, medical bills, and future medical expenses.

-- Pain and Suffering: Medical malpractice can cause significant physical and emotional suffering.
-The court may award compensation for pain and suffering based on the severity and impact of your injuries.
+• Pain and Suffering: Medical malpractice can cause significant physical and emotional suffering.
+The court may award compensation for pain and suffering based on the severity and impact of your injuries, and these losses are considered non-economic damages.

-- Punitive Damages: In cases of gross negligence, punitive damages may be awarded to penalize the negligent party and deter similar behavior in the future.
+• Punitive Damages: In cases of gross negligence, punitive damages may be awarded to penalize the negligent party and deter similar behavior in the future, though punitive damages are rare and usually limited to especially severe misconduct.
 Your medical malpractice lawyer will determine whether your case warrants punitive damages.

-Upon reviewing your medical documents, we can give you an honest assessment of your potential claim.
+Upon reviewing your medical documents, we can give you an honest assessment of whether you have a potential medical malpractice case and what losses can be proven as economic or non-economic losses.
 If we accept your case, we will work to secure damages to fully compensate you for your losses.

 Why Choose Our Medical Malpractice Attorneys?